Escondido and Fagnano Lakes

 History & Heritage Museums

-San Ignacio Ruins and Wanda Mines from Puerto Iguazu USD 89’s museums help you step through the region’s timeline with clear exhibits and well‑curated collections.
+Mount Fuji and Oshino Hakkai Tour from Tokyo USD 50’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.